 Be prepared for your vet’s busy schedule and possibly their unfamiliarity with the paperwork.
 Because many of the import requirements are time sensitive and must be completed between 10 and 21 days before travel, keep in mind that this might cause additional stress to your pet, particularly if they hate going to the vet.

 4. Final approval for pet travel from the USDA.

-The last but incredibly important step in the lengthy paperwork process (depending on your destination) will likely be approval from the USDA APHIS – United Stated Department of Agriculture, Animal and Plant Health Inspection Service.
+The last but incredibly important step in the lengthy paperwork process (depending on your destination) will likely be approval from the USDA APHIS – United States Department of Agriculture, Animal and Plant Health Inspection Service.
 This process is actually pretty easy, since you’ve already spent weeks traipsing to the vet and getting paperwork filled out.

 Microchip Implantation Record